-PROPOSAL TECHNICAL REVIEW CHECKLIST WIOA Title I Adults and Dislocated Worker Services - PY 16
+PROPOSAL TECHNICAL REVIEW CHECKLIST WIOA Title I Youth and Young Adult Services - PY 20

-RWDB staff will screen the proposals to ensure that the proposals meet the technical review standards listed below.
+LWDB staff will screen the proposals to ensure that the proposals meet the technical review standards listed below.
 A proposal review team will then evaluate proposals meeting all these technical review standards.
+The proposal review team members will independently review, evaluate, and score each proposal.
+The members will then meet to average their scores for a final score.